richardjonesnz/moodle_mod_simplelesson/README.txt

 For more complex needs (timing, grading, access restrictions, use the Lesson activity module) For summative activities use the quiz or lesson.

 Note: I've removed some of Justin's niftier features such as the module.js and tab navigation.
+Atleast for now.

 Richard Jones
 richardnz@outlook.com